colgate-cosc465-spring22/capstone-TSKJ/README.md

 ### 1.) readnfcap.py
         Input:
-            SFlow data in the .txt format <br>
+            SFlow data in the .txt format
         Output:
-            .txt files of tuples containing the source ips, the destination ips and the sum of bytes for each packet <br>
+            .txt files of tuples containing the source ips, the destination ips and the sum of bytes for each packet
         Description:
             The purpose of this file is to retrieve what is needed from the sflow data.
 The SFlow data is separated into folders corresponding to the dates in which the data was captured.
 These folders were read in line 17, and for each file in the folder we ran the function getIP. getIP takes the filename, directory and output file, and writes in all the tuples containing the source ips, the destination ips and the sum of bytes for each packet in the outfile.
 Since we only want the source/destination IP, and bytes exchanged, we use the headers in the SFlow data to find the corresponding column numbers.
 In our case, it is 3,4, 12, and 14.
-The output returns .txt files containing these tuples. <br>
+The output returns .txt files containing these tuples.

 ### 2.) getDN.py
 Method: main():